 The first couple of versions of the Landslide had a few areas to improve on and that’s what Redcat has done with the latest model.
 It’s an excellent option for those on a lower budget, with the only part you’ll need to replace quickly being the steering servo horn.
 Just like any other powerful RC truck, the stock gears could strip if you put them under too much stress.

-Best RC car under $100?
-Read on here
+On a budget?
+Check out my post: Best RC car under $100?

 An EZRUN-120A brushless ESC and 1920Kv motor work together to provide extreme torque from low to high speeds.